Subaru Baja: Design and engineering

-Market and sales
+Marketing and sales

 Subaru marketed the Baja in the United States, Canada and Chile.
 In the United States and Canada, Subaru marketed the Baja as a "multiple-choice vehicle."
 Limited advertising, late arrival of the turbo-charged model, heavily styled lower-body plastic cladding and a yellow-and-silver introductory color scheme discouraged broad appeal.
 James Healey, writing for USAtoday at the time of the Baja's introduction called it a "controversial fashion statement with limited utility".

 The Baja received the 2003 and 2004 J.D.
-Powers's APEAL (for Automotive Performance, Execution and Layout Study) Award—measuring owner delight with the design, content, layout and performance of their new vehicles for "Most Appealing Compact Pickup" and the Consumer Reports 2006 highest score for reliability in the pickup truck category.
+Powers's APEAL (for Automotive Performance, Execution and Layout Study) Award—measuring owner satisfaction with the design, content, layout and performance of their new vehicles for "Most Appealing Compact Pickup" and the Consumer Reports 2006 highest score for reliability in the pickup truck category.

-With Subaru projecting to sell 24,000 per year, 30,000 were marketed over four and a half years.
+With Subaru projecting 24,000 sales annually, 30,000 were marketed over four and a half years.

-In 2007, Subaru of America reached agreement with Toyota Motor Corporation allowing Subaru Indiana to manufacture Camrys to meet Toyota's excess demand — and enabling Subaru to reassign the Baja production line and maximize plant utilization.

 Subaru discontinued Baja production in April 2006.
 Subaru stock-piled an inventory of 2006 models before discontinuing production, allowing dealers to continue to sell 2006 models as late as February 2008.
 The Baja was removed from the Subaru USA website on July 31, 2007, following its removal from the Subaru Chile website in April 2007.

+In 2007, Subaru of America reached agreement with Toyota Motor Corporation allowing Subaru Indiana to manufacture Camrys to meet Toyota's excess demand using surplus manufacturing capacity from its former Baja production line.